|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita sinicoflava|

 Ecology: Mycorrhizal with various conifers and hardwoods; growing alone or gregariously; summer and fall; fairly widely distributed east of the Great Plains.

-Cap: 2.5-7 cm; bell-shaped, expanding to broadly bell-shaped, convex, or nearly flat; sticky or dry; sometimes with a few whitish or grayish patches that are easily lost; olive tan to olive yellow, sometimes darker over the center; the margin prominently lined.
+Cap: 2.5-7 cm; bell-shaped, expanding to broadly bell-shaped, convex, or nearly flat; sticky or dry; sometimes with a few whitish or grayish patches that are easily lost; olive tan to olive yellow, often darker over the center; the margin prominently lined.

 Gills: Free from the stem or nearly so; close or nearly crowded; whitish, developing grayish tones with age.